sbromberger/MetaGraphs.jl/README.md

 # create a metagraph based on the simplegraph, with optional default edgeweight
 julia> mg = MetaGraph(g, 3.0)
-{5, 4} undirected Int64 metagraph with weights defined by :weight (default weight 3.0)
+{5, 4} undirected Int64 metagraph with Float64 weights defined by :weight (default weight 3.0)

 # set some properties for the graph itself
 julia> set_prop!(mg, :description, "This is a metagraph.")
+Dict{Symbol,Any} with 1 entry:
-"This is a metagraph."
+  :description => "This is a metagraph."

 # set properties on a vertex in bulk
 julia> set_props!(mg, 1, Dict(:name=>"Susan", :id => 123))